-- If the sling was placed correctly, the person's arm should rest comfortably against his or her chest with the fingertips exposed.
+- If the sling was placed correctly, the person's arm should rest comfortably against their chest with the fingertips exposed.

 - If you do not have material or scissors to make a triangle sling, you can make one using a coat or a shirt.

-- You can also make a sling using a belt, rope, vine, or sheet.
+- You can also make a sling using a belt, rope, necktie, or sheet.

 - If the injured arm should be kept still, tie the sling to the body with another piece of cloth wrapped around the chest and tied on the uninjured side.

 - Occasionally check for tightness, and adjust the sling as needed.

 - Remove wrist watches, rings, and other jewelry from the arm.

 DO NOT try to realign an injured body part unless the skin looks pale or blue, or there is no pulse.

 Seek medical help right away if the person has a dislocation, broken bone, or severe bleeding.
 Also get medical help if you cannot completely immobilize the injury at the scene by yourself.

 Safety is the best way to avoid broken bones caused by falling.
 Some diseases make bones break more easily.
 Use caution when helping a person with fragile bones.